FAM optimistic of making more money through Mpira TV

-By Gracious Ganiza
+By Gracious Zinazi

 Football Association of Malawi (FAM) president Walter Nyamilandu Manda says the association is optimistic of unlocking revenue through Mpira TV for the benefit of clubs and other stakeholders.